 How is it run?

 The SIA head office has comprehensive issue monitoring and issue management in place, which includes products such as ‘Polit News’ (exclusively for members), ‘Sessionsbrief SVV’, and a daily media monitor that highlights the most relevant articles for the insurance industry (exclusively for members).
 The SIA is based on a voluntary model.
-In seven committees and 24 permanent commissions, the member companies and their employees are directly involved in the association’s activities.
+In committees and permanent commissions, the member companies and their employees are directly involved in the association’s activities.
 The 14-person Managing Board is responsible for the overall management of the SIA and also decides on the admission of new members.
-The SIA is presided over by the Chair Rolf Dörig (Swiss Life) and the two Vice-Chairs Juan Beer (Zürich) and Michael Müller (Baloise).

 How is it financed?